PoNexiOFF/PoleftusInformation/patchnote.md

 ```
 ---

+## 🛠 05/05/23 - v0.0.0 beta, snapshot ma0.0.2

+### New Features

+* 🛒 /marketplace auction bid [!auctionid]  : Bid on an auction (auctionid is the number before the weapon/pet you would to bid).

+### Bug Patchnote

+* Auction Updater : Problem when finding the message to be modified on certain servers.
+* 🧭 /inventory auction create : Complete code overhaul.
+*

+---

 ## 🛠 05/04/23 - v0.0.0 beta, snapshot ma0.0.1

 ### New Features

 * ⚖️ /adventure banlist  : View all banned user from the adventure (!Only for community staff)
 * ⚖️ /adventure resetuser [!id] [reason]  : Reset a user profil (!Only for community staff)
 * 🛒 /adventure marketplace panel [!for{choices: auction}] : MarketPlace Panel for Auction
 * 🌍 /language [!language{choices: Français, English}] : Choose your language
 * 🧭 /profile view [user] : View profile of a user or your.
 * 🧭 /inventory auction create : Create a auction offer with an item from your inventory.

 ### New Functions